seeRoseCode/InstaMood/OURreadme.md

 OTHER FUNCTIONALITY
 # 1. user can view all previous entries
   -formatted
-2. user can delete previous entries - PAULA
+#2. user can delete previous entries - PAULA
-3. user can update previous entry - KESHA
+#3. user can update previous entry - KESHA
 4. user can rate the app
 5. user can like other people's moods
+#6. user can exit the app

 DELIVERABLES
 #1.
 Welcomes the user
 #2.
 Asks the user for their current mood.
 #3.
 Stores the users mood entry
 #4.
 Based on user response, queries an API db for GIFs related to that mood.
-5. Prints a random GIF from that query to the monitor.
+#5.
+Prints a random GIF from that query to the monitor.
 #6.
 User can choose to save or reject that mood
-7. User can see all their moods and related GIFs
+#7.
+User can see all their moods and related GIFs
 8. COSMETICS!